Austin-Ellefson/Austin-Ellefson.github.io/README.md

 Hello, I’m Austin

-I am an IT professional with four years of experience as a Helpdesk Service Technician, driven by a passion for technology, problem-solving, and cybersecurity.
+I am an IT professional with six years of experience as a Helpdesk Service Technician, driven by a passion for technology, problem-solving, and cybersecurity.
 My professional IT experience combined with hands-on security labs has allowed me to develop practical skills in log analysis, incident investigation, network security, and threat detection.

 Objective